Anon4You/kalilinux/README.md

+Here’s a revised version of the README with added emojis and a more polished tone:

-# Kali Linux Installer for Termux
+# Kali Linux Installer for Termux 🐧

-This repository provides a simple Bash script to install Kali Linux on Termux, allowing users to run either a command line interface (CLI) or a graphical user interface (GUI) version.
-The script automates the setup process and ensures all necessary dependencies are installed.
+This repository provides a simple Bash script to install Kali Linux on Termux, enabling users to run either a command line interface (CLI) or a graphical user interface (GUI) version.
+The script automates the setup process and ensures all necessary dependencies are installed efficiently.

 ## Screenshot 📸